 This article applies to:

-Recent versions of E-Prime display this error at runtime to prevent you from losing data.
+Recent versions of E-Prime display the error below at runtime to prevent you from losing data.
 When a display adapter does not accurately report a valid refresh rate, calculations in E-Prime can be misrepresented and cause timing errors.

 To resolve the problem and prevent the error, please set your computer to use the native driver of the video card instead of the Standard Display Driver.
 You can try Windows Update or the video card manufacturer's website to find the driver.